 The band played at its first football game in 1921.
 However, what we know as a marching band, with formations on the field, did not begin until 1928.
 While the band separated from the R.O.T.C. program in 1924, funding and instruction still came from the military.
 The band also began playing at basketball games during this time.

 During World War II, membership of the band struggled as members and even directors were often called into active duty.
 During this period, the band switched from military uniform to more casual, "Ivy League" style straw hats, crimson sport coats, black ties, black slacks, and white shoes.

-In 1980, Dr. William Berz took the reins of the MSK.
-By more than doubling it in size, increasing its participation to over 200 members again, purchasing new uniforms, and introducing a new marching style much like that of the flexible Drum Corps glide-step, Dr. Berz made the band into what it is known as today.
+In 1980, Dr. William Berz was appointed Director of the Marching Scarlet Knights.
+In his time as director, he more than doubled it in size, increasing its participation to over 200 members, purchasing new uniforms, and introducing a new marching style similar to that of Drum Corps glide-step.
+The changes Dr. Berz made to the organization are still visible in the MSK in its present form.

 1990s: Change for the MSK

 The 1990s were a period of constant change for the band.
 From 1989-2000, the MSKs were led by six different directors.

 In July of 2001, Timothy Smith, a graduate of Rutgers, was named Director of the MSK.
 During his leadership, the MSK performed in numerous high profile events, including Super Bowl XVIII and The Tonight Show starring Jimmy Fallon.
 Professor Smith was the longest standing Director of the MSK, serving for 16 years.
 The organization is grateful for his leadership.